Should You Take a Gap Year After High School? Pros & Cons

 While a gap year is customizable and can be an interlude to your academia or serve as a mid-career break, a popular option among gappers is to take a gap year right after graduating high school.

-However, you may be wondering if that’s right for you!
-We’ll help break down the pros and cons of taking a gap year after high school to help you decide if it’s the best path for you.
+Are you a student wondering if you should take a gap year after high school?
+You're in the right place!
+We’ll help break down the pros and cons of students taking a gap year after high school to help you decide if it’s the best path for you.

 What is a gap year?